 In brief, we will talk about:

-It is important to understand the stages of our sleep so you can be able to improve your dream recall.
+It is essential to understand the stages of our sleep so you can be able to improve your dream recall.

-After that, we enter the REM sleep (Rapid Eye Movement), where the dreaming is appearing.
+After that, we enter the REM sleep (Rapid Eye Movement), where dreaming appears.

-This one prepares our bodies for deep sleep.
+Stage 2: Preparing our bodies for deep sleep

 This one lasts approximately 20-30 minutes.